Happy New Year from the Board of Directors and employees of Rickreall Community Water Association.

 This year, we have been busy as usual making sure you have good clean water to drink and that it is delivered to you at the best possible price.

-During 2019 Rickreall Water welcomed seven new members with domestic hook-ups.
-We now have over 500 active members which includes 1 school and 62 businesses.
-The total number of gallons sold during the past year was 101,308,799 gallons and it generated $406,610.21 in sales.
-There were no mandatory cutbacks during the summer months and we were able to keep up with demand.
+During 2021 Rickreall Water welcomed three new members with domestic hook-ups.
+We now have over 500 active members which includes 62 businesses.
+The total number of gallons sold during the past year was 104,076,600 gallons and it generated $418,535.10 in sales.
+While we asked the membership for voluntary water cutbacks during the late summer months, there were no mandatory cutbacks.
+Thanks to the efforts of the members, we were able to keep up with demand.

 While reading meters each month, we make every attempt to be on the look-out for any possible leak you may have.
 We do this by comparing water usage from month to month.
 When a problem is suspected, we do everything possible to notify you in a timely manner so it can be taken care of.
 Despite our best efforts some leaks get by us, and it is not until you call that we realize there is a problem.
 Please note that we do not know where the leak is, nor do we know where your private water lines run.
 As a courteousy to you, we are simply alerting you to a potential problem.
 You should also remember that all leaks on the customer’s side of the meter are the customer’s responsibility.
 If you need help shutting your water off, we will be happy to come shut it off at the meter for you.
 If you do not already have one, you may consider having a shut-off valve installed on your side of the meter.
 By doing this you have the ability to turn the water on and off as necessary without assistance.
 Should you decide this is something you are interested in, please give our office a call and we will be glad to quote you a price.